umasuo/code_analyzer/README.md

 }
 ```

-## Apply Analyzer and Code Coverage
+### 3.2 Apply Analyzer and Code Coverage

-Then apply the following two files to the late part of the `build.gradle` file -- better in the later section.
+Then apply the customized configuration files to the `build.gradle` file -- better in the later section.

 ```groovy
 apply from: 'code_analyzer_test_local/code_analyzer.gradle'